Man jailed for copying 'The Love Guru,' pretty much the worst movie ever

-Well, that's what you get for encouraging to watch "The Love Guru."
+Well, that's what you get for encouraging anyone to watch "The Love Guru."

 Yesterday, a California man named Jack Yates was sentenced to six months in prison for distributing a pirated copy of Mike Myers' stupendously bad 2008 comedy.
 Yates was an employee of Los Angeles Duplication & Broadcasting, the company hired to make promotional copies of "The Love Guru."
 Promo clips are shown when an actor comes on a talk show to discuss his or her latest work; this particular snippet, for instance, was destined for “The Tonight Show with Jay Leno.”